 We need to modify this regex if we want it to match a balanced number of o's and c's.
-To make sure that the regex won't match ooccc, which has more c's than o's, we can add anchors: $^{(?open'o)+(?'-open'c)+\$}$ .
+To make sure that the regex won't match ooccc, which has more c's than o's, we can add anchors: $^{('open'o)+('-open'c)+\$}$ .
 This regex goes through the same matching process as the previous one.
-But after (?'-open'c)+\$ instead of the end of the regex.
+But after (?'-open'c)+ fails to match its third iteration, the engine reaches \$ instead of the end of the regex.
 This fails to match.
 The regex engine will backtrack trying different permutations of the quantifiers, but they will all fail to match.
 No match can be found.

-But the regex ^(?'open'o)+(?'-open'c)+\$ still matches ooc.
+But the regex $^{('open'o)+('open'c)+5}$ still matches ooc.
 The matching process is again the same until the balancing group has matched the first c and left the group 'open' with the first o as its only capture.
 The quantifier makes the engine attempt the balancing group again.
 The engine again finds that the subtracted group "open" captured something.
 The regex enters the balancing group, leaving the group "open" without any matches.
 But now, c fails to match because the regex engine has reached the end of the string.